End of Lease Tenants Guide: Stress-Free Checklist for Moving Home

 Hire a Professional Cleaning Service

 Most tenancy agreements include a clause specifying the accommodation should be left clean.
-Look for a clause that specifies whether you have to hire a professional cleaning service to steam-clean upholstery, carpets and linen.
+Look for a clause that specifies whether you have to hire end of tenancy cleaning service to steam-clean upholstery, carpets and linen.

 Landlords insist the accommodation is spotless and ready for the new tenants to move in.
 When landlords deem the place to be unfit for new tenants, they will hire a professional cleaning service themselves and remove the cost from your deposit.